Concordia-Building-Inspection-Robot/wheeltec-building-inspection/README.md

 ## 2.1 Networking

-The laptop is fitted with both its internal WIFI network adapter along with an external USB WIFI adapter.
-Both are used simultaneously.
-With the internal adapter connected to the Concordia University network for internet access and the external being connected to the network hotspot of the Wheeltec robot.
+The laptop is fitted with two external USB WIFI adapter.
+Both can be used simultaneously.
+With one connected to the big robot and the other connected to the smaller robot.
+Recommended: Wifi adapter "wlx0c9d92b71f61" connected to the smaller robot and "wlx642943a66a33" to the bigger robot.
+Tip: To know the name of the wifi adapter just run the command "iwconfig"

 ### 2.1.1 Troubleshooting Internet Issues With Dual Adapter Setup